awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

 ## Step 4: Clean up<a name="remove-integration"></a>

 Remove all of the example resources created in this tutorial\.
 The controller also removes the resources that were created in App Mesh\.
+Virtual node, virtual service, virtual router are all namespaced resources so they will be deleted when the namespace is deleted.
+Mesh deletion does not remove virtual node, virtual service, virtual router but waits for them to be deleted before deleting itself

 ```
+kubectl delete mesh my-mesh
 kubectl delete namespace my-app-1
 ```